-We are delighted to welcome the Phoenix Collective (Artistic Director Dan Russell, violin; Pip Thompson, violin; Ella Brinch, viola, and Andrew Wilson, cello) to Central Coast Conservatorium’s Robert Knox Hall for the first of four intimate 2025 concerts, with their American Dreams concert on Sunday 23 March at 2pm.
+We are delighted to welcome the Phoenix Collective quartet (Artistic Director Dan Russell, violin; Pip Thompson, violin; Ella Brinch, viola, and Andrew Wilson, cello) to Central Coast Conservatorium’s Robert Knox Hall for the first of four intimate 2025 concerts, with their American Dreams concert on Sunday 23 March at 2pm.

 Other 2025 Recital Concert dates are: